SoK: Evaluating Jailbreak Guardrails for Large Language Models: Definition, Taxonomy Evaluation

 A jailbreak attack is considered successful in the presence of such a guardrail if, and only if, the protective mechanisms of both the target LLM (i.e., its inherent safety alignment) and the guardrail are circumvented.
 This means the guardrail must deem the interaction (either the input prompt or the generated output) as acceptable, while the target LLM still produces content classified as harmful.
 More formally, if the guardrail inspects the input prompt $P$, a successful jailbreak occurs when:

-Alternatively, if the guardrail inspects the model's output $R = \text{LLM}(P)$, a successful jailbreak is characterized by:
+Alternatively, if the guardrail inspects the model's internal features $F$ or output $R = \text{LLM}(P)$, a successful jailbreak is characterized respectively by:

-This highlights that a successful adversary must not only craft a prompt that bypasses the LLM's internal safety measures but also deceives the guardrail into permitting the harmful interaction or content.
+This highlights that a successful adversary must not only craft a prompt that bypasses the LLM's internal safety measures but also deceive the guardrail into permitting the harmful interaction or content.

 As jailbreak techniques become increasingly sophisticated and diverse (as noted in Section~\ref{sec:jailbreak}), these guardrails face mounting challenges.
 They must evolve beyond detecting overtly malicious requests to identify subtle and nuanced jailbreak patterns and adversarial manipulations.
 The continuous enhancement of jailbreak guardrails is therefore critical for improving the safety, security, and regulatory compliance of AI applications.